Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-On the other hand, it isn’t the actual motorbikes that are captivating in Stone Island’s film and photo series.
-Instead, it’s the stunts being pulled on the motorbikes.
+On the other hand, Stone Island’s film and photo series are less about the motorbikes than the stunts being pulled atop them.

 Your Highsnobiety privacy settings have blocked this YouTube video.

-In Medellín, Colombia, Los Pikes is a culture of stunt riding.
-Wearing a mix of Stone Island Fall/Winter 2025-26 and vintage grails sourced by archivist Arco Maher, figures central to the scene pop wheelies while covering their eyes and burn out tyres.
-This includes Paskin, a figure who’s been shaping Medellín’s stunt culture for over 20 years.
+In Medellín, the Los Pikes are a group of stunt riders.
+Wearing a mix of Stone Island Fall/Winter 2025-26 and vintage grails sourced by archivist Arco Maher, figures central to the Colombian scene — including 20-year veteran Paskin — burn out tires and pop wheelies with their eyes closed.

-Maybe it’s a boyish fascination with anything motorized or the novelty of seeing true subcultures in this modern day, but both Palace and Stone Island's campaigns have immediately gripped me.
-There's an undeniable allure to a niche biker gang, one which both of these brands have cleverly tapped into simultaneously.
+Maybe it’s a boyish fascination with anything motorized or the novelty of seeing true subcultures in this modern day but both Palace and Stone Island's campaigns are immediately gripping, reflecting the undeniable allure of the biker gang.
+Can't join 'em?
+Dress like 'em.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.